Carlo III Tocco

 Carlo III Tocco (1464–1518) was the titular despot of Epirus and count palatine of Cephalonia and Zakynthos from the death of his father Leonardo III Tocco c.
 1503 to his own death in 1518.
 Carlo lived in Rome, where he received pensions from both the Papacy and the Kingdom of Naples.
 As an adult, Carlo worked as a military officer, serving both the Papacy and Emperor Maximilian I.

 Carlo was deeply bitter about the loss of his family's lands in Greece.
-He married Andronica Arianiti, daughter of Constantine Arianiti, another claimant to lands in Greece, and presented himself not only as the head of the former Epirote despotal family, but also as the heir of the Serbian Branković dynasty and the Byzantine imperial Palaiologos dynasty (though no titles were claimed).
+He married Andronica Arianiti, daughter of Constantine Arianiti, another claimant to lands in Greece, and presented himself not only as the head of the former Epirote despotic family, but also as the heir of the Serbian Branković dynasty and the Byzantine imperial Palaiologos dynasty (though no titles were claimed).

 Biography

 Carlo III Tocco was the eldest son of Leonardo III Tocco, born on the island of Lefkada in 1464.
 Carlo's mother, Milica Branković, was the daughter of Lazar Branković, despot of Serbia, and Helena Palaiologina, a daughter of Thomas Palaiologos, the youngest brother of the final Byzantine emperor, Constantine XI Palaiologos.
 Carlo's father was the last ruling despot of Epirus, losing his last lands in Greece in 1479 to conquest by the Ottoman Empire.
 Leonardo, his wife Francesca Marzano (Milica having died in 1464), two of his brothers, and Carlo fled to Italy, where they were received by King Ferdinand I of Naples, the uncle of Leonardo's new wife.

 Although Leonardo was granted pensions and fiefs in Italy by Ferdinand, they were not prosperous enough to sustain him, his entourage and his family, and were also far from the military aid Leonardo had expected to retake his Greek lands.
 It was not long before Leonardo found himself in considerably debt, and had lost most of the fiefs he had received.
 On 29 February 1480, Leonardo, his brothers and Carlo arrived in Rome, seeking money from Pope Sixtus IV.
 Leonardo was given a more generous pension of 2000 gold pieces in Rome, and hired a house between the Botteghe Oscure and the Via Pellicciaria.
 After Leonardo's death at some point in the pontificate of Pope Alexander VI (r.
 1492–1503), Carlo continued to live in Rome, and served there as captain of the Sacred College.
 He lived in a house in the Via di S. Marco and enjoying pensions provided by both the pope and the Kingdom of Naples.
 The generosity of Naples was not as great as it could have been, given that Ferdinand I, who had promised Leonardo that he would treat Carlo as his own son, had been deposed by King Charles VIII of France, who thereafter took control of the Neapolitan kingdom.